 Here’s a diagram showing all of the final measurements:

 Ahhh, I love it so much!
 It feels like it was always meant to be in this room.

 If you’re wondering about the gap along the ceiling, don’t worry about that.
 It will be covered once we install our wood beam ceiling—that should be the next big DIY for this house.

-For now, we celebrate a successful first DIY and give Lucas all the praises for rising to the challenge and pulling it off so well.
 This tutorial was a lot of info to cover, so if you have any questions, please don’t hesitate to ask in the comments and we’ll answer!